3 Business Models when Charging for Training

 • Customers often pay for the core product on an annual subscription basis via a sales team.

-We see this business training model in organizations with a heavy professional services component, such as on-premise software or implementations requiring extensive configuration.
-In these scenarios, customer success calls for a high-touch implementation where launch success is critical.
-It doesn’t make good business sense to offer training as a separate product when that training is critical to a successful implementation.
+We see this business model in organizations with a heavy professional services component, such as on-premise software or implementations that require extensive configuration and process change.
+In these scenarios, customer success calls for a high-touch implementation process where launch success is critical.
+It doesn't make sense to offer training as a separate product when it is very much tied to implementation success in conjunction with a number of other services.
+This also gives organizations more flexibility in allocating costs across the entire client project.

 Conclusion